eficode-academy/istio-katas/locality-aware-load-balancing.md

 components in an infrastructure will share other components, and if those components fail, both the dependent components will fail.
 E.g. two VMs scheduled to the same physical server will both fail if the physical server fail.
-The same applies to networking, switches, routers, poser supplies etc.
+The same applies to networking, switches, routers, power supplies etc.

-In highly available (HA) infrastructures we architect the infrastructure with the topology in mind, and configuring Istio routing is part of this.
+In highly available (HA) infrastructures we architect the infrastructure with the topology in mind, and configuring Istio routing is part of such a design.

 For availability reasons we want to load balance traffic across all regions and zones, but for cost and latency reasons we want to keep traffic local to regions